+In biology, spatial invasions are often described by the minimal front solutions of \eqref{limit:PDEh}.
 In terms of population models, a front is pushed, for instance, in the presence of a sufficiently strong \emph{Allee effect}, meaning that the particles near the front have a competitive advantage over particles far away from the front.
-The strength of the Allee effect is scaled by the parameter $B$ in Equation (\ref{eq:FKPPhall}) and by $\rho$ in the particle system defined in Section \ref{sec:model}.
+The strength of the Allee effect is scaled by the parameter $B$ in the reaction term \eqref{reactionterm}.